 Do Niacin Supplements Really Work?

-Additionally, niacin may interact with certain drugs and medications.
-It also may have some adverse side effects, including nausea, face flushing, dizziness, skin itching, muscle pain, and leg cramps.
-Some research has also been studying a potential link between niacin supplements and the occurrence of strokes.
+Furthermore, niacin may interact with certain medications and cause adverse effects including nausea, facial flushing, dizziness, skin irritation, muscle pain, and leg cramps.
+Recent research has also investigated potential links between niacin supplementation and stroke occurrence.

 Best Niacin Supplements